History proved humanity obsolete.

 From the car two people emerged, a man and a woman.
 Both of them wore blue uniforms, showing they belong to Space Force pilots; the man sported captain distinction, the four golden stars, while the woman had only one of them, thus, she had reached the position of a second lieutenant.

-From the way, she was unconsciously touching her shoulders one could deduce the promotion had occurred recently.
+From the way, she was touching her shoulders one could deduce that the promotion had occurred recently.
 She watched her surroundings with a vivid expression, obviously enjoying herself.

 “Finally,” she exclaimed.
 “The well-deserved luxury awaits!”

 The man, an athletic fellow of substantial height, who had trouble getting out from the tiny car, straightened up and performed some exercise to relieve his sore back.

 “Sure,” he replied, observing security measurements with clear disdain.
 “They found another way how to waste SF money.
 Just look at those cadets with fully charged and unlocked blasters.
 How adorable!
 This is exactly the safety we need to have in the middle of the city… Hey you!
 Come over here!”

 The nearest patrol hesitated for a moment.
 Then, two youngsters reluctantly approached the captain.

 “Just a question, cadets.
 Who permitted you to unlock your bloody weapons in public?” asked Gromov, furrowing his bushy brows.

 “We are patrolling, sir.”

 “With the enemy nearby, I guess.
 Do you want to blow your legs away?
 Just lock it up and don’t mess around.”

 “Excuse me, sir.
 With all respect, but you are in no position to give us an order.”